Layth17/tic-tac-toe/README.md

 - [x] Performed action space analysis
 - [ ] Extend to 4x4?
 - [ ] Implement Variants?
+- [ ] Add the ability to train on top of previous policies

 -------------------------------
 ### The Ultimate Draw 3x3: